The Old Lighthouse

 - dogs or other live animals are not permitted on the premises

-Child - under 5 - Free Group/School Bookings - please contact us for information and prices
+Group/School Bookings Please contact us for information and price

 The Old Lighthouse is available for hire for weddings, film and fashion shoots, musical performances etc.

-Weddings, just the ceremony..and a small champagne reception ..its a three hour hire at a lost of £400, plus extra for the Registrar.
+Weddings, just the ceremony..and a small champagne reception ..its a three hour hire at a lost of £500, plus fess for the Registrar.

 If you are interested in booking the lighthouse for your special occasion, please visit their Venue Hire web page.